The foot itself can be divided into 3 parts

-Talus is common bone to get fractured.
+Talus is a common bone to get fractured.
 Neck part of this bone is quite vulnerable to fracture and may cause necrosis of talus due to disruption of blood supply

 In habitual squatters, a squatting facet is commonly found on the upper and lateral part of the neck.
-The facet articulates with the anterior margin of the lower end of tibia during extreme dorsiflexion of the tibia during extreme dorsiflexion of the ankle.
+The facet articulates with the anterior margin of the lower end of the tibia during extreme dorsiflexion of the tibia during extreme dorsiflexion of the ankle.

 The acetabulum pedis has a variable volume capacity and adapts to the changing position of the talar head during gait.